jicjjang/frontend-autochecker/README.md

 # frontend-autochecker
-Test your site to see if all of the tags are there.
+Test your site to see if all of the tags are there